retroj/digistar-mode/README.md

 ## Commands

+### C-c C-f digistar-insert-filepath

+Browse for a file and insert that filepath, after unresolving it to a Digistar path.

 ### C-c C-l digistar-show-lis-file

 Show the .lis file that corresponds to the current Digistar script file, if it exists.